blasguzman/dwolla-php/README.md

 ```

 ## Certificate Authority Bundle
-It has come to our attention that CURL will reject sending a request (error 60) over HTTPS if a certificate authority bundle is not configured on your system.
+It has come to our attention that cURL will reject sending a request (error 60) over HTTPS if a certificate authority bundle is not configured on your system.
 Due to security reasons (trusted CAs change frequently), we are not bundling a bundle with the library.

 You should fetch the CA bundle from a trusted source.
 We recommend using the one maintained by CURL's authors [and available on their page, here](http://curl.haxx.se/ca/cacert.pem).